Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 After my son was discharged from the hospital, I bought a train ticket and put the child in his grandmother's home.

 On the day of my departure, it was still early in the morning, and my husband and I tried to sneak in to see the child before we left.
 Just as we walked to the door, my son saw me.
-He was sitting on top of the threshold of the hall, and as soon as he saw me, the bun in his hand fell to the floor and the bun in his mouth slipped down as he cried, his nose, sound water, and tears all mixed together and he cried very hard.
+He was sitting on top of the threshold of the hall, and as soon as he saw me, the bun in his hand fell to the floor and the bun in his mouth slipped down as he cried, his nose, saliva, and tears all mixed together and he cried very hard.

 My husband told me to hurry and hide in the kitchen while he went over and held my son to coax him.